xharris/blankejs/blankejs/docs/draw.md

 `texture` image_name, [color, alpha] (both beginTextureFill/endFill)

+`entity` instance, [color, alpha]

+> __NOTE__: Be careful when using __texture/entity__ if auto_clear is set to 0.
+Drawing many textures using the Draw class could lead to using up a lot of memory since the Draw class still calculates it's own hitbox.
+Alternatively use Canvas.

 `lineStyle` width, color, alpha, alignment (0 = inner, 0.5 = middle, 1 = outer)

 `lineTextureStyle` width, texture, color, alpha, Matrix, alignment